Shrimp Ceviche

 - Ceviche is best eaten between 4 and 24 hours after making.
 Keep ceviche in the fridge when marinating.
 Also, keep leftover ceviche refrigerated.
 Ceviche is best eaten within 48 hours of making.

-- However, the texture of ceviche will change as it sits in the acidic marinade, first with the seafood becoming firmer, and then after about 24 hours, the acid in the lime juice with start to break down the shrimp, and it will start to become mealy after a couple of days.
+- However, the texture of ceviche will change as it sits in the acidic marinade, first with the seafood becoming firmer.
+Then, after about 24 hours, the acid in the lime juice will start to break down the shrimp, and it will begin to become mealy after a couple of days.